phtan/counting-with-jimenez/README.md

 ### Abstract

-Suppose I want to count the number of steps I have taken.
+Suppose I want an estimate of the number of steps I have taken.
 I have an accelerometer so I can have data on changes in acceleration over time.
 Given such data, how might I estimate the number of steps I have taken while the data was being collected?